bmoussaud/xld-jython-orchestrator/customjythonorchestrator/README.md

 The following variables are injected in the Jython scripts:

 - logger  : an org.slf4j.Logger
-- spec : a DeltaSpecification
+- specification : a DeltaSpecification
 - deltas : shortcut to spec.getDeltas()
 - planLabel : a String containing a predefined planLabel
 - orchestration : an OrchestrationWrapper. use orchestration.setOrchestration() to return the orchestration